kstenerud/concise-encoding/cte-specification.md

 ### Whitespace **must not** occur:

- * Between a byte array encoding type and the opening slash: `s /` is invalid.
+ * Between a byte array encoding type and the opening double-quote: `h "` is invalid.
  * Splitting a time value: `2018-07-01 T 10:53:22.001481 Z` is invalid.
  * Splitting a numeric value: `3f h`, `9.41 d`, `3 000`, `9.3 e+3`, `- 1.0` are invalid.
  * Splitting special values: `t rue`, `ni l`, `i nf`, `n a n` are invalid.